standardsemiconductor/VELDT-getting-started/README.md

 ```
 The exported types and functions define the API for our counter.
 We want to be able to `increment`, `decrement`, `set`, or `get` the counter value.
 Additionally, we provide `gets` (`get` with a projection) and conditional increment functions `incrementWhen` and `incrementUnless`.

-Lets define the counter type, it will be polymorphic so we may use the counter in different contexts with different underlying counter types e.g. `Counter (Index 25)`, `Counter (Unsigned 32)`, or `Counter (BitVector 8)`
+Let's define the counter type, it will be polymorphic so we may use the counter in different contexts with different underlying counter types e.g. `Counter (Index 25)`, `Counter (Unsigned 32)`, or `Counter (BitVector 8)`
 ```haskell
 newtype Counter a = Counter { unCounter :: a }
   deriving (NFDataX, Generic)